gsblabsio/azorus/WHITEPAPER.md

 | Bottom | High | Low | UTXO brand aware customers, active community members, true champions of the space. | Proactive community outreach within UTXO world.
 Tips and support for helping share Azorus content, reports, and marketing initiatives.
 Directly engage with projects building on UTXO platforms. |

 # [WIP] Tokenomics

+> NOTE: this entire section is still a work in progress and can change at any time.

 We have listed a few notable callouts below regarding the design of the Azorus token.